-- (1) The Commission shall annually adopt and assess a fee upon the gross revenue of all licensed gaming entities not to exceed two percent (2%) for the purpose of paying costs incurred in carrying out is specific investigative oversight and operational responsibilities.
-Assessments must be duly recorded and filed for audit purposes.
-The fee assessed pursuant to this section shall be payable monthly and shall be in addition to any fee(s) required to be paid by licensees to the National Indian Gaming Commission. - (2) No monies may be expended by the Commission until a budget has been submitted for review and approval by the Tribal Council.
-All Commission operating revenues and expenditures must be reviewed by the Tribal Chief or his designee for conformance with standard Tribal administrative financial procedures. - (3) Any Commission funding needs and expenditures beyond two percent (2%) of gross revenues of gaming activities licensed by the Commission must be submitted to the Tribal Chief for Tribal Council review, approval and appropriation in amounts necessary for the operation of the Commission.
-Residual funds collected in excess of expenditures shall be returned to the Tribal Council to be deposited into the Tribal general fund at the end of the Tribe's fiscal yea. - (4) For purposes of this section, "gross revenues" means total amount of money wagered, less amounts paid out as prizes or paid for prizes awarded.
+- (1) The Commission shall annually adopt and assess a fee upon the gross revenue of all licensed gaming entities not to exceed two percent (2%) for the purpose of paying costs incurred in carrying out is specific investigative oversight and operation responsibilities.
+Assessments must be duly recorded and filed for audit purposes. - (2) No monies may be expended by the Commission until a budget has been submitted for review and approval by the Tribal Council.
+All Commission operating revenues and expenditures must be reviewed by the Tribal Chief or his designee for conformance with standard Tribal administrative financial procedures. - (3) Any Commission funding needs and expenditures beyond two percent (2%) of gross revenues of gaming activities licensed by the Commission must be submitted to the Tribal Chief for Tribal Counsel review, approval and appropriation in amounts necessary for the operation of the Commission.
+Residual funds collected in excess of expenditures shall be returned to the Tribal Council to be deposited into the Tribal general fund at the end of the Tribe's fiscal year. - (4) For purposes of this section, "gross revenues" means total amount of money wagered, less amounts paid out as prizes or paid for prizes awarded.

-§15-1-12 Financial Records and Audit
+§15-1-12 Financial Records and Audits